hazelcast/hazelcast-reference-manual/src/NearCache.md

 - `in-memory-format`: Specifies in which format data will be stored in your Near Cache.
 Note that a map's in-memory format can be different from that of its Near Cache.
 Available values are as follows:
   - `BINARY`: Data will be stored in serialized binary format (default value).
   - `OBJECT`: Data will be stored in deserialized form.
   - `NATIVE`: Data will be stored in the Near Cache that uses Hazelcast's High-Density Memory Store feature.
-This option is available only in Hazelcast Enterprise HD.
+This option is available only in Hazelcast IMDG Enterprise HD.
 Note that a map and its Near Cache can independently use High-Density Memory Store.
 For example, while your map does not use High-Density Memory Store, its Near Cache can use it.
 - `invalidate-on-change`: Specifies whether the cached entries are evicted when the entries are updated or removed.
 Its default value is true.
 - `time-to-live-seconds`: Maximum number of seconds for each entry to stay in the Near Cache.
 Entries that are older than this period are automatically evicted from the Near Cache.
 Regardless of the eviction policy used, `time-to-live-seconds` still applies.
 Any integer between 0 and `Integer.MAX_VALUE`.
 0 means infinite.
 Its default value is 0.
 - `max-idle-seconds`: Maximum number of seconds each entry can stay in the Near Cache as untouched (not read).
 Entries that are not read more than this period are removed from the Near Cache.
 Any integer between 0 and `Integer.MAX_VALUE`.
 0 means `Integer.MAX_VALUE`.
 Its default value is 0.